RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 - HTML `<head>` _must_ be server rendered to provide to social networks and communication tools (e.g. Slack & Discord).
 - HTML `<body>` _can_ be browser rendered to provide interactive controls.
 - HTML `<body>` _must_ have Aria landmarks, such as `main`, `nav`, `banner`, `form`, `search`.
-- Even if the route is invalid (e.g. resource not found), the HTTP status can be 2xx.
-This allows HTTP streaming or JavaScript `fetch()` to come after the HTTP header have been sent.
+- Even if the subroute is invalid (e.g. resource not found), the HTTP status can be 2xx.
+This allows HTTP streaming or JavaScript `fetch()` to come after the HTTP headers have been sent.
 - Loading data _must_ work on slow and spotty connections.
 - Actions _should_ work on slow and spotty connections.